chocobuckle/optimisation/README.md

-# Performance and Rendering Optimisation
+# Website Performance and Browser Rendering Optimisation

 A website performance/rendering optimisation, submitted as a project for the Udacity Front-End Developer Nanodegree program.